-Description: This course is designed to challenge the highly motivated student who wants to experience college-level work while still in high school.
+Description: This course is designed to challenge students who want to experience college-level work while still in high school.
 It is a survey of the complex structure of American government and policies during the past 200 years.
 Students study the contexts of the political process, the major institutions of the national government, and the nature of US democracy.

-2900F Psychology I

-Credit: 0.5 Elective Credit

-Grade: 9, 10, 11, 12
+04_2900_0Psychology ICredit:0.5 Elective CreditGrade:9, 10, 11, 12Prerequisite:None

-Prerequisite: None